vikas2cool18/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 ## Development Instructions

+1. Copy and rename `.env.example` file to `.env` and edit settings
-1. Run `npm install` command to install dependencies
+2. Run `npm install` command to install dependencies
-2. Run `npx prisma migrate dev` command to initialize the database or `npx prisma generate` command if the database already exists
+3. Run `npx prisma migrate dev` command to initialize the database or `npx prisma generate` command if the database already exists
-3. Run `npm start` or `npm run dev` command to run local server (it restarts each time the code is changed)
+4. Run `npm start` or `npm run dev` command to run local server (it restarts each time the code is changed)